-- 1. Subdivision, use and development can only occur in a floodplain with an annual exceedance probability of 1% (where the floodplain does not match the definition of being a High Risk Flood Zone) or in an identified potential coastal hazard area (not being a High Risk Coastal Hazard area) where: - a. appropriate assessment of the risks has been undertaken and these risks will not exceed acceptable levels; - b. appropriate assessment of the likely effects has been undertaken, including the effects of any new structure or fill on the diversion of overland flows or any consequential increased runoff volumes: - c. the creation of a new, or exacerbation of an existing hazard, including those off site, and any adverse effects are avoided, remedied or mitigated; - d. any adverse effects of a 1% annual exceedance probability flood event on habitable buildings are avoided or mitigated;
+1. Subdivision, use and development can only occur in a floodplain with an annual exceedance probability of 1% (where the floodplain does not match the definition of being a High Risk Flood Zone) or in an identified potential coastal hazard area (not being a High Risk Coastal Hazard area) where:

+b. appropriate assessment of the likely effects has been undertaken, including the effects of any new structure or fill on the diversion of overland flows or any consequential increased runoff volumes;

+c. the creation of a new, or exacerbation of an existing hazard, including those off site, and any adverse effects are avoided, remedied or mitigated;

+d. any adverse effects of a 1% annual exceedance probability flood event on habitable buildings are avoided or mitigated;

-- e. has been designed and located to minimise the level of coastal hazard risk over its intended lifetime; and - f. any hazardous substance stored as part of the development, or during the construction, or found on or near to the site, will not create a hazard; or - 2. it is essential infrastructure, and: - a. it cannot be located elsewhere; or - b. it will not increase the risk of or from natural hazard.
+e. has been designed and located to minimise the level of coastal hazard risk over its intended lifetime; and f. any hazardous substance stored as part of the development, or during the construction, or found on or near to the site, will not create a hazard; or a. it cannot be located elsewhere; or b. it will not increase the risk of or from natural hazard.